 Among colleagues, no one can be trusted more to ensure that projects are finished on time and by the book than ISTJ personalities.
 Quiet and methodical, they keep cool when the going gets tough – an approach that they generally expect their colleagues to share.

-Significantly different personality types, especially more emotional ones, baffle Logisticians with their need for emotional support and openness, or capacity for dropping something, half finished.
-To Logisticians, either something’s been done right or it’s been done wrong, and sugarcoating it or walking away isn’t going to fix it.
+Significantly different personality types, especially more emotional ones, baffle ISTJs with their need for emotional support and openness or their capacity for delivering something that appears to be half finished.
+To ISTJ personalities, either something’s been done right or it’s been done wrong, and sugarcoating it or walking away isn’t going to fix it.

 ISTJs value peace and security in the workplace, and the easiest way for this to happen is for them to simply work alone.
 Innovations, brainstorming, theories, and new ideas all disrupt this comfortable state, and it takes a great deal of respect on ISTJs’ part to acknowledge their validity.
 Once the details have been laid out and a plan of implementation established, though, people with this personality type are an indispensable part of the team in putting these ideas into practice.

 ISTJs love responsibility and the power resulting from it.
 Pressing themselves hard to meet their obligations, people with this personality type regularly go above and beyond their duties, and they expect their subordinates to act with the same level of dedication.
 At the same time, ISTJs’ preference for doing things by the book, adherence to hierarchy, and general aversion to innovation makes their subordinates ride a very thin line when they do – stepping out of bounds must be backed up with solid facts and outstanding results.